frederik-kofoed-marqversen/quantum_computations/README.md

 # quantum_computations

-This repository contains code related to my research on quantum computations, primarily developed during my Master's and PhD studies at Aarhus University and Kvantify ApS.
+This repository contains code related to my research on quantum computations, primarily developed during my and PhD studies at Aarhus University and Kvantify ApS.

 ## Contents